“Even in this shitty state, dead men make the news if they die right.”

 They simply run.

 Indistinct shapes and outlines race past in the gloom.
-Perhaps doors.
-Amelie tries not to think of any windows on the other sides.
+Em tries not to think of how they are running towards the noises.

 Noises that ring like the staccato clicking of chattering teeth, but heavier.
 Much heavier.